CRIPAC-DIG/tgm-dlm/README.md

 3. Train model for Phase One: `python train.py`
 4. Train model for Phase Two: `python train_correct_withmask.py`

+Note: For this model it always needs more than 100,000 steps of training before sampling so you can get a normal result.
+The perfomance converges long after the convergence of the loss.
+The loss may finally converges to around 0.015.

 ## Sampling
 1. `python text_sample.py; python post_sample.py` The final file `OURMODEL_OUTPUT.txt` is our output.